Cult of the Dead Cow: Crossover associations with other groups

 In addition to the obvious associations between Cult of the Dead Cow, Hacktivismo, and the Ninja Strike Force, the cDc also has crossover associations with several other organizations.
 These include the L0pht; founding members White Knight and Count Zero and final members Dildog and Mudge are all members of cDc.
 Additionally, The Nightstalker was a member of Youth International Party Line/Technology Assistance Program.
 Lord Digital, one of the founders of Mindvox, is a former member of LOD/H and a current member of the Sacrament of Transition.
 Red Knight was a member of the Masters of Deception.
 Also, RaD Man, a member of the Ninja Strike Force, is one of the founders of ACiD Productions.
 Another NSF member, Mark Hinge, is a founding member of the British hacker group The Syndicate Of London.
 Flack, another Ninja Strike Force member, was a co-founder of the horror "lit group" Soulz at Zero.
 Mudge later went on to program manage the CINDER program at DARPA, which aimed to detect 'insider threats' like the WikiLeaks sources.

 Electronic publication

 During the 1980s, the cDc was well known throughout the BBS scene for their underground ezine, also called Cult of the Dead Cow.
 The group claims to have invented the ezine.

 The Cult of the Dead Cow has been credited with coining the term "elite" as used in the hacker scene/computer underground in cDc textfiles of the 1980s.

-The ezine has led to some criticism of the group over the years; in a 1994 episode of Geraldo entitled "Computer Vice," Geraldo Rivera referred to the group as "a bunch of sickos" for having published an article called "Sex with Satan," originally published in 1988.
+The ezine has led to some criticism of the group over the years; in a 1994 episode of Geraldo entitled "Computer Vice", Geraldo Rivera referred to the group as "a bunch of sickos" for having published an article called "Sex with Satan", originally published in 1988.

 Hacktivism

-In 1996, cDc member Omega used the term "hacktivism" in an email to other group members.
+In 1996, cDc member Omega coined the term "hacktivism" in an email to other group members.
 The group has been active in hacktivist causes since that time.